ritiksharmarj/snaprename/README.md

 # SnapRename

-Rename your screenshots with AI using GPT, Claude, or Gemini.
+A CLI tool to rename your screenshots with AI.

 ## Installation